The Cat Vet

 Can I manage my cat's mats at home?

-When the mats of fur are small, few and relatively close to the tip of the fur, then yes, many cats will allow you to shave or trim away mats at home.
+When your cat has a few very small, loose mats in their fur, relatively close to the tip of the fur, then yes, many cats will allow you to shave or trim away mats at home.
 It's very easy to accidentally cut their skin so be careful and don't try and cut them away if they are very close to the skin.

-Who's the best person to contact to groom my matted cat, a groomer or a vet?
+Who's the best person to groom my matted cat, a cat groomer or a vet?

 A trip to your vets will likely be necessary for medium to large mats, as it can be kinder for most cats to undergo sedation for a full and proper "de-mat" with industrial strength electric clippers.
 It's a long laborious process at this advanced stage so can challenge even the most tolerant of cats!
 If your cat has any underlying illness or is older, then your vet will be better placed to monitor your cat during the procedure too.

-Although there are a few private cat grooming services who use high welfare, cat friendly techniques to help deal with low grade matting and coat maintenance, sadly many resort to harsh and unsatisfactory force in my experience.
-I've treated some horrendous and ultimately fatal injuries to cats that have visited some unsavoury grooming salons, so I would always recommend contacting your vet first.
+Although there are a few private cat grooming services who use high welfare, cat friendly techniques to help deal with low grade matting and coat maintenance, sadly without access to prescription sedatives many groomers resort to harsh and unnecessary physical force in my experience.
+I've treated some horrendous and ultimately fatal internal injuries to cats that have visited grooming salons with unsavoury and abusive practises, so I would always recommend contacting your cat-friendly vet in the first instance.
+They may even have a good rapport with a recommended local groomer.

 How can I help avoid the matted fur getting so bad that a vet needs to get involved?

-Prevent the problem starting with a regular grooming
+Prevent the problem starting by regularly grooming them at home

 Like any aspect of health and bodily upkeep, prevention is always better than cure.
 As a caring and responsible cat person there's an obligation to try and keep cats' skin and coats clean and healthy, which means they need to be free of mats, debris and parasites.
-It is particularly important for long-haired breeds (eg Persian, Maine Coon, Ragdolls) or densely coated breeds (eg British Shorthair, Burmilla), but it really applies to all cats.
+It is particularly important for long-haired breeds (eg Persian, Maine Coon, Ragdolls) or densely coated breeds (eg British and Exotic Shorthair, Burmilla), but it really applies to all cats, moggies included.

 Consider all the other benefits of grooming your cat